Wrexham city centre: Island Green

 Formerly an industrial area the location was home to the Island Green Brewery and Wrexham Central railway station.
 It is now a shopping area, developed in the late 1990s.
 The old oast houses used in the Brewery are now converted into apartments aside the River Gwenfro, which cuts through the shopping area.
 During re-development the railway station was moved 500 yards west, and the station now sits inside the shopping area.
 Trains run from Wrexham Central to local suburban stations, Deeside, the Wirral and Wrexham General for connections onto inter-city services.

 Main shopping area

 The main arteries of the city centre link all previous areas.
-Running in an easterly direction from Grosvenor Road, Regent Street and Hope Street are the main shopping streets within the city, terminating at the base of St Giles' Church on High Street.
+Running in an easterly direction from Grosvenor Road, Regent Street and Hope Street are the main shopping streets within the city, terminating at the base of St Giles' Church on Church Street, next to High Street.
 Leading off these streets are a number of other streets, including Queen Street.
 The majority of this area is pedestrianised, and contains a number of notable landmarks including the thatched 'Horse & Jockey' pub and mock Tudor architecture at Hope St/Queen St.